 - Bill McKibben of 350.org says we can’t negotiate with nature; physics doesn’t haggle.

-- Andrew Light of Climate Progress offers a largely positive analysis of Cancún (and criticism of Bolivia’s objections).
+- Andrew Light of Climate Progress offers a largely positive analysis of Cancún (and criticism of Bolivia’s objections) (note: Climate Progress shut down in 2019).

 - TreeHugger is cautiously optimistic but says the Cancún process “saved the process but not the climate.”
 Includes a great video of Mexican president Felipe Calderón: “As we’re squabbling, the plane is going down.”